robenkleene/design-references/spark-ar-studio/spark-ar-studio-simulator.md

 To preview on device:

-1. Open the Spark AR Player
+1. Open the Spark AR Player app
-2.
+2. Connect device with cable
+3. Click the `Test on Device` button in the sidebar
+4.